DundeeA/ThreeJSTesting/readme.md

-# First experiance with ThreeJS
+# First experience with ThreeJS